hyundai-robotics/doc-hi6-operation/book.md

 The method to set the use of the endless function is as follows.

-1. Touch the \[5: Initialization &gt; 6: Mechanism Setting\] menu.
+1. Touch the `[5: Initialization  - 6: Mechanism Setting]` menu.

-2. After setting the mechanism number and configuring the use of the endless function for each axis, click the \[OK\] button.
+2. After setting the mechanism number and configuring the use of the endless function for each axis, click the `[OK]` button.

     ![](../../_assets/tp630/robot-mechanism_eng.png)

-* \[Mech\]: By touching the drop-down menu, you can set the mechanism number of the axis.
+* `[Mech]`: By touching the drop-down menu, you can set the mechanism number of the axis.
   * If the axis specification is a robot, the mechanism number will be fixed as M0.
   *
     Starting with the additional axis, you can designate the mechanism number to a value ranging between M1 and M7.